FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 > Hint
 >
-> You can configure how many items shall appear for each filter group through your FACT-Finder UI.
+> You can configure how many items shall appear for each filter group through your FactFinder UI.

 For further interaction there are:
 - `data-container="showMore"`